DerickRedDanger/CS50AI/Projects_0-Search/degrees/README.md

 util.py is a utility file containing implementations of Node, StackFrontier and QueueFrontier.

-The folders large and small each contain three csv files, Movies, people and stars, varying only in size.
+The folders large and small each contain three csv files; Movies, people and stars, varying only in size.

 movies.csv contains the Id, title and year of the movies.